ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-10-Docker-and-n8n-custom-nodes.md

       - ${DATA_FOLDER}/.n8n:/home/node/.n8n
 ```

-After to know where is your data folder, you can create a new directory inside .n8n called "custom" *(it does not exist by default)*.
+After to determine where is your data folder, you can create a new directory inside .n8n called "custom" *(it does not exist by default)*.

 Once done, move your node files built earlier to this new directory *(with "mv" command)*.